This section provides a list of common interventions broken down into different categories.

 Services which are designed for assessing the needs of, and providing support to, individuals with autism in the community inc. Advocacy, Residential Care, Short Breaks, Social Groups

-Find out more about Service Based Interventions inc. Descriptions, Research Studies and Our Evaluations.
+Find out more about Social Care inc. Descriptions, Research Studies and Our Evaluations.

 Standard healthcare services are designed to maintain the health and well-being of individuals with autism and include a wide range of treatments and therapies which are accepted and used by the majority of health care professionals.